sebh0602/semuncia_old/docs/architecture.md

 so.

 ## back-end
-The back end will (probably) be a nodejs server.
+The back end will (probably) be a nginx server with nodejs.